Film Studies (BA)

 Screenings are an essential part of our teaching and attendance is compulsory.

 Lectures are typically 50 minutes long and contain a lot of information about that week’s topic.

 Seminars are perhaps the biggest change from school or college.
 A seminar is a small group discussion led by a tutor.
 We teach in groups of just 8-11 students to give everyone focused attention and to allow each student plenty of space to speak.

-Seminars are taught in groups of 8-11 students.
+Seminars are taught in groups of around 8-11 students.

 Assessment varied by modules studied.
 The second and third year count 50% each towards your final mark.

 You are also able to apply for an exciting four-year BA Film Studies with Study Abroad degree programme created in partnership with a range of leading universities around the world including Tokyo University, The University of Amsterdam, Monash University in Australia and Monash University in Malaysia.